leftmove/cria/README.md

 for chunk in ai.chat(prompt):
     print(chunk, end="") # The CEO of OpenAI is Sam Altman!

-# Not required, but best practice.
+ai.close() # Not required, but best practice.
-ai.close()
 ```

-By default, Cria runs `llama3:8b`.
-If `llama3:8b` is not installed on your machine, Cria will install it automatically.
+If no model is configured, Cria runs the default model: `llama3:8b`.
+If the default model is not installed on your machine, Cria will install it automatically.

-**Important**: If the default model is not installed on your machine, downloading will take a while (`llama:8b` is about 4.7GB).
+**Important**: `llama:8b` is about **4.7GB**, and will likely take a while to download.

 ## Installation